-DBPR licensing, 38+ municipality permit expertise, waterfront and coastal experience, and a proven South Florida track record.
+3+ years of fiberglass pool experience, 38+ municipality permit expertise, waterfront and coastal experience, and a proven South Florida track record.

 We correctly route permits to every Palm Beach County building authority — from Boca Raton to Belle Glade — without homeowner involvement.

-SFWMD coordination and DEP coastal permitting experience for Intracoastal, lake-front, and oceanfront Palm Beach County pool projects.
+SFWMD coordination and DEP coastal permitting experience for Intracoastal, lakefront, and oceanfront Palm Beach County pool projects.

 Abacoa, Avenir, PGA National, Ballenisles, Mirasol — we prepare full HOA packages and coordinate approvals with permit submission timelines.